jerickjoe111/launch-school/JS230/01_DOM.md

 - `nodeName`: The HTML tag name of an Element object, in uppercase.
 Other types of nodes return, i.e.: `#text`, or `#comment` for Text or Comment nodes.
 - `nodeValue`: The textual content of a Text or Comment node (`null` for other types).
 It can work as a setter too.

+- `contains()`: returns a boolean value indicating whether a node is a descendant of a given node, that is the node itself, one of its direct children (`childNodes`), one of the children's direct children, and so on.

+> Note: A node is contained inside itself.

 It's important to note that this API is extremely sensitive to variations in the document text.
 For example, a newline character between the `<html>` and the `<head>` tag can make the document to have 3 direct children, and not the expected 2 (the head and the body of the HTML document).

 Tree traversal function for all nodes in the tree: